mezcel/fs-path/README.md

 * Review this git repo's ```.gitignore```
 * I set it to ignore all file in the audio directory to prevent audio uploads to Github.
+    * remove the ignore script in production use

 ### 3.3 SCP (ssh)